Using traditional knowledge to save South Africa's grasslands | DW | 18.03.2021

-Animal farming is drying up areas around the African country's Drakensberg mountains, and impacting the local water supply.
+Animal farming is drying up areas around the Drakensberg mountains in South Africa, and impacting the local water supply.
 Two women are now on a mission to revive traditional grazing methods.

 At the foot of South Africa's Drakensberg mountains, a unique stretch of grass and marshland can be found.